kudkudak/asteroid-challenge/README.md

 NASA Asteroid Challenge solution
 ======================

+AstroidChallenge consisted in predicting if asteroid detection is correct.
+Technically submission had to be a self-contained 1-MB C++/Java files.

 This repository contains code submitted to Asteroid Challenge held by topcoder.
 It scored 31 place from 69 competitors, and 469 registrants.
 The final solution consisted in small ensemble of neural network trained using theano trained